xwy27/YesterdayNewsServer/README.md

 1. Update database configuration

-    To make connection with your MySQL, update `config/database.js` with your own configuration.
+    To make connection with your MySQL, update `config/database.js` with your own `mysqlConfig`.

-1. Install dependency
+2. Import News data

+    We provide some test news for you to start the service, run the command below to import data.

     ```bash
+    npm run import
+    ```

+3. Install dependency

+    ```bash
     cd YesterdayNewsServer
     npm install
     ```

-1. Start
+4. Start

     ```bash
     npm start